venkatavellanki/Hotel-Management-System-OODP/README.md

-# Hotel-Management-System-OODP
-An Object-Oriented Design and Programming lab project built to simulate a hotel management system using C++ and UML design principles.

 # 🏨 Hotel Management System – OODP Project

 This is a mini-project developed as part of the **Object-Oriented Design and Programming Laboratory (18CSC202J)** at SRM Institute of Science and Technology.